amitrrao/ReactApp/README.md

 This is an exercise for developing a UI application using React.
 It is built using the create-react-app starter project.

+This application makes REST calls to a server.
+You can use the [my-spaces-api](https://bitbucket.org/amitrrao/my-spaces-api) application from my BitBucket repo.

 ### System Requirements
 * [Node](https://nodejs.org/en/download/)